 To operate a commercial motor vehicle (CMV) in Wisconsin, the driver must have the appropriate commercial driver's license (CDL).
 Different CMVs require different classes of CDLs and endorsements specific to the vehicle and cargo.
-A CDL can also be revoked for certain criminal convictions or CMV violations.
-This article outlines the requirements for obtaining the different types of Wisconsin commercial licenses and circumstances that can lead to commercial license disqualification.
+A CDL can also be revoked for certain criminal convictions or CMV rule violations.
+This article outlines the requirements for obtaining the different types of Wisconsin commercial licenses and the circumstances that can lead to commercial license disqualification.

-CMVs usually include vehicles weighing more than 26,000 pounds.
-A CMV can also include vehicles designed for 16 or more passengers or hazardous materials.
 A CDL is not required for firefighters, law enforcement, rescue responders, or individuals operating a personal-use RV.
 A farmer, farmer's family, or farmer's employee can also operate a CMV within 150 miles of the farmer to transport agriculture products without a CDL.

 There are three classes of CDLs based on the weight of the truck and/or trailer(s).

 The driver's license must be sufficient to operate all applicable weights.
 For example, a class A CDL permits the operation of all weights of CMVs.
+(Wis.
+Stat.
+Ann. § 343.04 (2024).)

 A CDL can also include restrictions.
 For instance, drivers under 21 years old and drivers with certain medical conditions will receive a restricted CDL that prohibits out-of-state operation.

 A temporary 180-day CDL is available for seasonal farm service employees.
 The seasonal CDL requires a Wisconsin driver's license, medical card, and clean record but does not require a written or driving examination.
 A seasonal farm service worker can operate only a class B or C CMV and only within 150 miles of the farm being serviced.
+(Wis.
+Admin.
+Code § 102.20 (2024).)

-Prior to obtaining a CDL, a driver must be at least 18 years old, hold a Wisconsin driver's license, complete the application, and pass the written examination to acquire a commercial learner's permit (CLP).
 The CLP allows the holder to drive a CMV while supervised by an authorized CDL holder who's at least 21 years old.
-The CLP holder can then take a driving skills test to obtain a CDL.
+After holding the CLP for at least 14 days, the driver can take a driving skills test to obtain a CDL.
+(Wis.
+Admin.
+Code § 327.14 (2024); Wis.
+Stat.
+Ann. § 343.07 (2024).)

 An applicant with prior military CMV experience may be exempt from the skills test, but all CDL applicants must hold and maintain a medical examiner's certificate indicating the driver is physically healthy enough to safely operate a CMV.
 Failure to maintain and carry a medical card will result in CDL disqualification.